 Danielle Allen

 Danielle offers creative insight, collateral development, and proposal design.
-In her role, Danielle closely collaborates with the Director of Design and Creative Strategy, the marketing team, and clients to shape projects and create intuitive experiences.
+In her role, Danielle closely collaborates with the Director of Marketing & Communications, the marketing team, and clients to shape projects and create intuitive experiences.

 Before joining UNC Executive Development, Danielle was a freelance graphic designer working with various brands ranging from health and lifestyle to non-profit, government, and education.